eibex/reaction-light/README.md

 - On your Discord server, go to: `Server Settings > Roles` and move `Reaction Light` in a position that is above all roles that it needs to add/remove.
 The bot only has permission to manage the roles below its own role.

 ## Running the bot
-You can run the bot by using:
+The bot can be run by using:
 ```
 python3 bot.py
 ```
-If you want to run it as a background task:
+To run it as a background task (recommended unless debugging):
 ```
 nohup python3 bot.py &
 ```

 ## Commands
 Use `rl!help` to get started and follow the instructions.
 If the bot replies with an admin error, make sure you set the role id correctly in `reaction-light-files/config.ini`.